cslotboom/planesections/README.md

 ```

 ## Documentation
-All major functions and classes are documenteted on read-the-docs: https://planesections.readthedocs.io/en/latest/
+All major functions and classes are documented on read-the-docs: https://planesections.readthedocs.io/en/latest/

 ## Simple API
 Easily make changes with the beam object